 - Authoring several op-ed pieces defending the principles of home rule, self-determination and the need for property tax reform.
 Multiple pieces ran in the Newark Star-Ledger, the Trenton Times, the Asbury Park Press, the Bergen Record and across the State.

-- Regular Media Alerts to the press, covering every aspect of new public policy developments in Trenton.
+- Producing regular Media Alerts to the press, covering every aspect of new public policy developments in Trenton.

 - Establishing, through the auspice of League Executive Officers, a Women In Municipal Government Committee which membership consists of all elected and appointed women mayors and council members in New Jersey.